G20 statement on Ebola stops short of financial commitments

 The G20 statement called on both the World Bank and the International Monetary Fund (IMF) to explore new flexible mechanisms to address the economic effects of future comparable crises, but did not specify a particular approach.

-"This declaration lacks substance," said Friederike Röder, spokesman for the ONE organisation, which campaigns against poverty and preventable disease, particularly in Africa.
+"This declaration lacks substance," said Friederike Röder, spokesman for the ONE organization, which campaigns against poverty and preventable disease, particularly in Africa.

 "Where are the concrete actions each G20 member states commits to in order to control the epidemic?"